lhan0123/distrifuser/README.md

 ## Run

-To run the mode, run the following instructions
+To run the modle, run the following instructions

 ```
 python3 generate_image.py